When Is It Time for a New Website?

 Navigation is confusing.
 You want a website that’s as straightforward to navigate as possible.
 From the time they land on one of your pages, visitors should be able to move around intuitively enough towards your desired goal, whether it’s to sign up for a newsletter or buy a product.

 Analytics tools will give you an idea how visitors navigate your website, which you can use as a guide on how to streamline the design.
 Remove any roadblock that prevents them from going from point A to B, and dragging down with it your sales and customer engagement.

 Your branding must be consistent across all channels, so your website is no exception.
 That’s why if you’ve adjusted or overhauled your brand, it only makes sense for you to update your website to reflect this.
 For the most part, this would deal with the look of your website, but you should also factor in its functionality and messaging.
 Again, make the website experience lock in tightly with your other assets.

 Building a new website is largely about improving user experience.
 And the way to determine how you can improve it is by defining your website goals.
-Want customers to order more products?
-Want to make it easier for people to make an inquiry?
-Want to appear more trustworthy?
-These are just some of the goals that you might want to achieve by overhauling or building a new website.
-For example, giving customers the ability to bundle their orders to lower their shipping cost can encourage them to order more.
-Or adding a contact button or your phone number at your website’s header could make it easier for people to get in touch with you.
-Becoming more trustworthy, meanwhile, can be about the tone of your copy and the list of customers you work with.
+For example, maybe you want to increase sales and have your customers order more products online.
+Giving customers the ability to bundle their orders to lower their shipping cost can encourage them to order more.
+Maybe you want to increase inquiries.
+Adding a contact button or your phone number at your website’s header will make it easier for people to get in touch with you.